mvac7/PSGed/README.md

 At this time, I knew the MSX hardware because when I was a teenager I had programmed in BASIC and I had even done some assembly routines, but everything seemed very hard to me.

-...until at a meeting of MSX users, I met Mr. Alberto de Hoyo (Nerlaska), who told me that it could be programmed in C using the SDCC cross-development compiler.
+...until at some MSX user meeting, where I met Mr. Alberto de Hoyo (Nerlaska).
+He told me that it could be programmed in C using the SDCC cross-development compiler.

-I found on Alberto's WEB a tutorial to create a ROM and doing a lot of research on the internet (there wasn't much about development with SDCC for MSX), and I was making my way through the fog of ignorance to the person I am today: *A Smoke seller!*
+I found in Alberto's WEB a tutorial to create a ROM and doing a lot of research on the internet (there wasn't much about development with SDCC for MSX), and I was making my way through the fog of ignorance to the person I am today: *A Smoke seller!*

 To share my experience with the world, I opened an exclusive Blog for PSGed, where I posted everything I learned.
-Mysteriously, one day a UFO abducted the blog and disappeared. if anyone knows anything, report it to agents Mulder and Scully. *The truth is out there!*
+Mysteriously, one day a UFO abducted the blog and disappeared.
+If anyone knows anything, report it to agents Mulder and Scully. *The truth is out there!*

 The idea of PSGed was to develop an application to create music under a Groovebox-type interface (such as electrives or 303), but when working directly editing the AY parameters instead of using instruments, it did not provide the desired functionality.